dkebler/4S/README.md

 gulpfile.js  * holds gulp command line tasks. package.json  * holds node package manager and project settings. bower.json  * bower settings
-.bowerrc   * location of bower components config/index.js   * the master configuration file (unless you change it from this default location)
+.bowerrc   * location of bower components directory config/index.js   * the master configuration file of this repo (unless you change it from this default location)
 ````

 ## Gulp and Workflow

 Initially I saw [Gulp](http://gulpjs.com/) as an end all workflow library.
 Now I see it more as just one element/tool of a rational workflow pattern and one I am prepared to maybe drop all together.
-So rather than have "everything" be a gulp task which is what I saw in other repos I have discovered it much better to limit gulp tasks to ones a human would actually need to run from the command line.
-So instead the components of the workflow appear as commonjs modules in the /lib directory.
+So rather than have "everything" be a gulp task which is what I saw in other repos I have discovered it much better to limit gulp tasks to launching ones a human would actually need to run from the command line.
+So instead the "tasks" the workflow appear as commonjs modules in the /lib directory.
 This allows flexibility.
 You can call them programmatically.
 Of course you can wrap most in a gulp task if you want.
 A super side benefit is that the monolithic gulpfile.js file is not an unmanageable monster.
-I do find that I like to use Gulp's  file streams pattern when it makes sense like with processing sass code and eventually browser javascript.
+I do find that I like to use Gulp's file stream pattern when it makes sense like with processing sass code and eventually browser javascript.
 It turns out the gulpjs folks maintain a separate package for that, vinyl-fs, which leads to the possibility of not needing the gulp package itself.

 From a terminal at your repo root the command line gulp tasks available are show below.